Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/README.md

 This would allow on-chain oracles to be driven by entries to the P2WDB.
 It would allow on-chain applications on one blockchain to communicate with on-chain applications on their blockchain and on other blockchains.

 This would make it much more pragmatic for applications to use pruned nodes instead of archival nodes.
-Archive nodes maintain a full copy of the blockchain (200GB and growing for BCH).
+Archival nodes maintain a full copy of the blockchain (200GB and growing for BCH).
 Archival nodes have onerous data requirements and long sync times.
 Moving application data to an external but accessible database, makes blockchain technology much more scalable.

 ## Repercussions of this Technology